Ben is a Partner in the London office and works on Company & Commercial, Sport, Private Wealth, Charities and Trust matters.

 - Private Wealth - When Someone Dies

-- Private Wealth - Why make a Will?
+- Private Wealth - The Importance of a Will

 - Private Wealth - The Consequences of not having a Will